 2).
 Heat oil in a large saute pan for one minute over medium heat.
 Add shallots and saute until softened, about five minutes.
 Add garlic and saute another minute before adding the mushrooms, rosemary, and thyme.
 Season to taste, and cook another five minutes or until mushrooms have browned, then turn heat down to low.

 3).
-Meanwhile, add 1/2 cup of the cannellini beans, cup of cashew cream, and yeast flakes to a blender.
+Meanwhile, add 1/2 cup of the cannellini beans, cup of cashew cream, turmeric, and yeast flakes to a blender.
 Puree until smooth and creamy, adjusting consistency with vegetable broth if needed (the beans can soak up a lot of liquid, thickening the sauce).

 4).
 Add cream mixture to the mushrooms, scraping up any gooey bits of flavor in the pan.
 Add the reserved cannellini beans, stirring gently until heated through.
 Stir in more vegetable broth if sauce thickens too much, seasoning to taste.